 This creates four quadrants, each corresponding to one of the expansion strategies we’ve discussed: Market Penetration, Market Development, Product Development, and Diversification.
 Using this matrix helps you move from a vague idea of "growth" to a clear, intentional plan.
 It forces you to consider whether you should lean into what you already know or venture into new territory.
 By mapping your options, you can have a much more productive conversation about which path aligns with your company’s resources, risk tolerance, and ultimate revenue goals.
 It’s a foundational tool for building a data-driven sales playbook that supports your expansion efforts.

-Understand the Risks of Each Strategy
+What Are the Risks of Each Expansion Strategy?

 Each quadrant of the Ansoff Matrix comes with a different risk profile, which is critical to understand before you commit.
 Here’s a quick breakdown from safest to most ambitious: